 This course is for childcare, breastfeeding and healthcare professionals who would like to be able to better guide and support families who have babies with tongue-tie.
 The advanced syllabus will support students to gain a deeper understanding of the different types of tongue-tie, the assessment processes used and the possible treatment available.
 Students will also learn how to sign-post parents quickly and effectively, and know the effects tongue-tie has on other areas such as feeding and speech.

-Please note this is not course to train in division.
+Please note this is not a course to train in division.

 What you receive when you sign up to the online Tongue-tie and Infant Feeding training:

 OCN Non accredited – Tongue-tie & Infant Feeding Course – 5.75 L CERP’s